semrush/intergalactic/website/docs/components/pills/pills-api.md

 <TypesView type="PillProps" :types={...types} />

-## Pill.
-Item.
-Addon
+## Pill.Item.Addon

 The addon inside the pill (most often it is an icon) places the correct indent units depending on the size.
-Takes all properties of the `Box` .
+Takes all properties of the `Box`.

 ```jsx
 import Pills from 'intergalactic/pills';
 <Pills.Item.Addon />;
 ```

-## Pill.
-Item.
-Text
+## Pill.Item.Text

 Plain text, it sets correct indents depending on the size.
 If only text with no addons is used in the pill, it will be wrapped in `Pills.Item.Text` automatically.
-Takes all properties of the `Box` .
+Takes all properties of the `Box`.

 ```jsx
 import Pills from 'intergalactic/pills';
 <Pills.Item.Text />;
 ```

-<script setup>import { data as types } from '@types.data.ts'; </script>
+<script setup>import { data as types } from '@types.data.ts';</script>